giacomelli/giacomelli.github.io/_posts/2018-04-05-DocsByRelection-v1.0.13-netstandard2.0.md

 ```

 ## .NET Framework
-If you are in a .NET Framework lower than .NET Framework 4.6 you can use the previous version:
+If you are in a .NET Framework project lower than .NET Framework 4.6 you can use the previous version:

 ```shell
 install-package DocsByReflection -Version 1.0.12.20